dabit3/building-a-subgraph-workshop/README.md

 graph codegen
 ```

+In order to make working smart contracts, events and entities easy and type-safe, the Graph CLI generates AssemblyScript types from a combination of the subgraph's GraphQL schema and the contract ABIs included in the data sources.

 Next, open __src/mappings.ts__ to write the mappings that we will be needing for our Graph.

 Update the file with the following code: